cleverlight/lightenna/_posts/blog/2021-02-08-docker-exercises.md

     * Elasticsearch `docker.elastic.co/elasticsearch/elasticsearch:7.10.0`
     * Logstash `docker.elastic.co/logstash/logstash:7.10.0`
     * Kibana `docker.elastic.co/kibana/kibana:7.10.0`
+* Bring your stack up using `docker-compose up`
+    * You might choose to run that in a separate process (using `&`) to avoid blocking your command prompt
+* Pass an environment variable to Elasticsearch:
+    * `discovery.type=single-node`
+* Expose port `9200` for Elasticsearch and `5601` for Kibana
+    * Test internal (in-container) and external (on-guest) access to both services
+* Ensure that Elasticsearch spins-up before Logstash and Kibana using the `depends_on` relationship

 {% if include.pres %}Note: {% endif %}
 The [solution to the 'docker-compose' exercise](https://github.com/lightenna/devops-workstream/tree/master/docker/tutorial/05-dockerfile-environment-variables) is available as part of our open-source [Devops-Workstream](https://github.com/lightenna/devops-workstream/).